 You don’t need to go to a clinic or see a doctor (although you may like to consider a full sexual health screen).
-You can treat yourself at home with an insecticide cream, lotion or shampoo - such as Lyclear - bought from the chemist.
-You do not need a prescription.
+You can treat yourself at home with an insecticide cream, lotion or shampoo such as Lyclear.
+You can buy this from the chemist without a prescription.

 In most cases the treatment is applied to the affected area as well as other hairy areas of the body.
-Some treatments have to be applied to the whole body and some have to be repeated -read the instructions carefully or ask your pharmacist or a doctor or nurse if you are unsure.
+Some treatments have to be applied to the whole body and some have to be repeated.
+Read the instructions carefully or ask your pharmacist, doctor or nurse if you are unsure.

 If you have pubic lice in your eyelashes, you need to see a doctor to get the correct treatment.